-Queen of flowers in China, peonies were introduced in France after the Chinese emperor of the time had sent a collection of the flowers to Napoleon Bonaparte’s wife Joséphine.
+Queen of flowers in China, peony was introduced to Europe after the Chinese emperor of the time had sent a collection of the flowers to Napoleon Bonaparte’s wife Joséphine.

-Today, thanks to two centuries of hybridization, a great many shapes and colors have become available.
+Today, thanks to two centuries of hybridization, a great many shapes and colors have become available, including herbaceous peony varieties.

 Caring for peonies well

 Herbaceous peonies like neutral soil, good exposure to the sun, and protection from drafts and wind.
-Depending on the species, they bloom from April to June.
+Usually, depending on the species, they bloom from April to June.
 Often purchased in nursing pots, they are preferably planted at the end of spring in a wide hole, with a handful of soil-enriching compost.
-You can also add them to your vegetable patch: they like it when the soil has been softened and turned over, and are great companions to vegetables, herbs and spices.
+You can also add them to your vegetable patch: they like it when the soil is soft and well-tilled, and are great companions to vegetables, herbs and spices.

 Water over the first summer, and then refrain from water, except in cases of drought: peonies are vulnerable to excess moisture.
 Add fertilizer (manure, compost or powdered bones) at the beginning of fall and in spring after the blooming phase.
 If your peonies don’t bloom during the first year, wait it out.
 They may need time to start blooming, but once they have started, each subsequent year will see more and more flowers appear…